travel to Dublin?

 stores; Brown Thomas as the most glamorous.

-The Powerscourt Centre at the top of Grafton Street is the best
+The St. Stephens Green Shopping Center and the Powerscourt Centre at the top of Grafton Street are the best

-Irish crystal is expensive but gorgeous, as are Irish woollens.
+Irish crystal is expensive but gorgeous, as are Irish woolens.

 Wild Irish smoked salmon is delicious and reasonably priced.